-A provision related to the dispute (refer to note 21) is included in accounts payable and accrued liabilities.
+A provision related to the disputed joint venture cash calls (refer to note 21) is included in accounts payable and accrued liabilities.
 The Company assesses the probability each year for the likelihood of payment of the alleged liability.
 Management estimates that the probability of paying the alleged liability will decrease by 15% of the original accrued amount each year.

-During the year ended December 31, 2023, the Company recorded a gain on accounts payable of \$93,702 (US\$69,987) (2022 - \$92,191 (US\$69,987)) in the consolidated statements of loss and comprehensive loss related to the decrease in the probability of the provision being paid.
+During the year ended ended December 31, 2024, the Company recorded a gain on accounts payable of \$62,815 (US\$46,658) (2023 - \$93,702 (US\$69,987)) in the consolidated statements of loss and comprehensive loss related to the decrease in the probability of the provision being paid.